-An alternative theory exists that suggesting that Leedskalnin mastered hidden powers of the mind – perhaps telekinesis – and was able to move every block that way.
+An alternative theory suggests that Leedskalnin mastered hidden powers of the mind – perhaps telekinesis – and was able to move every block that way.
 Others came out and flatly asked the man how he did it.
 All that he revealed was that he used simple leverage and gravity in the way that the ancient Egyptians supposedly constructed the Pyramids.
 Leedskalnin also hinted that he had harnessed the power of both magnetism and electricity and was fully aware of the secrets behind the construction of the Pyramids.

-I have discovered the secrets of the pyramids, and have found out how the Egyptians and the ancient builders in Peru, Yucatan, and Asia, with only primitive tools, raised and set in place blocks of stone weighing many tons!Edward Leedskalnin
+I have discovered the secrets of the pyramids, and have found out how the Egyptians and the ancient builders in Peru, Yucatan, and Asia, with only primitive tools, raised and set in place blocks of stone weighing many tons!

 Was Leedskalnin just being enigmatic or was there something in what he said?
-Sadly, we may never answer that question.
+Sadly, we may never know the answer to that question.
 Leedskalnin took all of his secrets to the grave back in 1951.
 Some people are more sensitive to energy fields than others.
 While using or standing within the archway of the gate, some visitors have reported headaches.
 Science has tried to make sense of all of this, and some of the data gathered during these investigations have led to certain conclusions.
 At key points on the site, telluric energy has apparently fluctuated.